civ19/Finance-Tracker-App/README.md

 ## Instructions on how to run

 There are a few things you need to keep in mind if you want to run this application successfully, with no headaches.
 Here's a step by step guide on how to make sure it runs properly:
 - For the actual project, don't just download the source code.
-Navigate to the Releases section, download the zip folder, and extract it.
+You need to navigate to the Releases section, download the zip folder for the latest version, and extract it for it to work.
 - Inside the folder, you will see a folder called `Finance_Trackerr`.
 When you click it, you will see a bunch of build files, `.o` files, `.dll` files, etc. Don't click any of those since they just help build the app.
 - What you need to click is the `executable`, or 'Application' file.
 You will find this while scrolling down a bit.
 That's the actual app, and you will be able to run it like normal.
 - As for running the features themselves(such as changing the graph, adding bills etc.), it's rather self explanatory when you open the app.
 If you want to add a bill, transaction or savings goal, there will be an add button.
 If you want to update the graph, you can change the values of it in the flex box below it.